“With a renewed purpose, everyone was full of energy and excitement”.

-Would it be safe for companies to pull out their employees from their deadlines/priorities for an annual retreat?
-Can companies cope up with the burden of playing catch up?
+Does it make business sense for companies to pull out their employees from their deadlines/priorities for a staff retreats?

 In our opinion, Absolutely yes!!
-Why wouldn’t it?
-Whether you’re running a company of five or 500, changing pace with a retreat will re-energize your team, encourage collaboration and strengthen internal bonds.
+Whether you’re running a company of five or 500, changing pace with a retreat will re-energize your team, encourage collaboration and it’ll help bond people together.

-The company retreat, some people love them while some hate them.
+The company retreat, some people love them while some don’t care for it.
+However, research has consistently shown that it boost productivity.
 And it’s easy to see why.
 If done right, they enhance your company’s culture while also building a better plan for the year ahead.
-If wrongfully done, retreats can be a waste of time for some people and can make things worse.
+Employees feel empowered and resolute to the cause.

 Over the past 5 years, we have been organizing a retreat at the beginning of every fiscal year.
 This year, Jyaasians were headed to the beautiful Riverside Spring Resort which is located on the banks of the Trisuli river.
 There was something for everyone which made it an ideal destination for us.
 Not too far, not too close, and just the right amount of scenery, adrenaline pumping river and the calm pool.

 A well-designed and well-facilitated retreat can be very effective in: